Chronology of the universe: Electroweak phase transition

-After electroweak symmetry breaking, the fundamental interactions we know of—gravitation, electromagnetic, weak and strong interactions—all took their present forms, and fundamental particles had their expected masses, but the temperature of the universe was still too high to allow the stable formation of many of the particles we now see in the universe, so there were no protons or neutrons, and therefore no atoms, atomic nuclei, or molecules.
+After electroweak symmetry breaking, the fundamental interactions that are known—gravitation, electromagnetic, weak and strong interactions—all took their present forms, and fundamental particles had their expected masses, but the temperature of the universe was still too high to allow the stable formation of many of the particles observed in the universe, so there were no protons or neutrons, and therefore no atoms, atomic nuclei, or molecules.
 (More precisely, any composite particles that formed by chance almost immediately broke up again due to the extreme energies.)

-Big Bang

-The observed expansion of the universe led to a physical model called the Big Bang.
-The concept includes an early state of extreme temperature and density; a high-precision version of the Big Bang model using conventional physics, known as Lambda-CDM, agrees with a wide array of astrophysical observations.
-The concept is not extrapolated back to zero time.
-Within the standard model of cosmology the initial state is set by a process called inflation.